Assisted Learning Services

 Assisted Learning Services (ALS) provides accessible education to students with disabilities.

-We offer assistive technology and accessible textbooks.
+We offer assistive technology and accessible websites for student to purchase textbooks in alternative formats.

 Resources are customized to meet your individual needs.